bbauska/HTML5-Basics/README.md

 **2. IndexedDB**

 It is the successor to both LocalStorage and WebSQL, designed to replace them as the “one true” browser database.
-It exposes an asynchronous API that supposedly avoids blocking the DOM, but as we\'ll see below, it doesn\'t necessarily live up to the hype.
+It exposes an asynchronous API that supposedly avoids blocking the DOM, but as we'll see below, it doesn't necessarily live up to the hype.
 Browser support is extremely spotty, with only Chrome and Firefox having fully usable implementations.

 **Advantages**